davidleach724/fitlit-fitness-tracker/README.md

   * Dependencies

 ## Challenges
-  * Incorporating new libraries to the project.
-  * Planning and organizing the classes properly for this project.
   * Implement fetch calls to work with an API.
   * Implement the SRP in classes and functions.
-  * Implementation of array prototype methods.
-  * Build data sets and proper test suites for classes.
   * Create a clear and responsive application board.

 ## Wins